ethanwheatthin/Snapchat_Memories_Downloader_GUI/README.md

 - EXIF data only works with JPEG images
 - Video metadata requires compatible players (VLC, Windows Media Player)
 - Some apps may strip metadata when importing

+### Videos won't play on Windows
+- Install VLC Media Player from https://www.videolan.org/
+- Enable the "Convert videos to H.264" option in the app
+- Re-download the affected videos
+- VLC automatically converts HEVC videos to compatible H.264 format

 ### Windows SmartScreen Warning
 - The `.exe` is not code-signed, so Windows may show a warning